chenzhe142/Foodiepedia_website/README.md

 - Wrote part of the CSS code of show_item.html page, using flat design.
 Color will need to be re-considered.
 - Fixed small bugs of BaseHandler.dispatch, stop showing 'None' on the bottom of every page.
 - In home page, I added links for every item's name, and it can jump to the item page.
+  (There's a small bug appears when item name contains 'whitespace', I need to figure it out on linking and redirecting.)